deadlysyn/neovimrc/README.md

 guidelines and theme builder framework).
 Aside from theming your terminal ([which is left as an exercise for the reader](https://github.com/martinlindhe/base16-iterm2)), we just need to ensure Neovim itself and [lightline](https://github.com/itchyny/lightline.vim) are consistently styled.

-The first is addressed by simply installing [base16-vim](https://github.com/chriskempson/base16-vim) which installs all the base16 themes (the one we care about is `~/.config/nvim/colors/base16-tomorrow-night.vim`), and the latter by `~/.config/nvim/plugged/lightline.vim/autoload/lightline/colorscheme/Tomorrow_Night.vim` (which ships with [lightline](https://github.com/itchyny/lightline.vim) so is only present after `PlugInstall`).
+The first is addressed by simply installing [base16-vim](https://github.com/chriskempson/base16-vim) which pulls in all the base16 themes (the one we care about is `~/.config/nvim/colors/base16-tomorrow-night.vim`), and the latter by `~/.config/nvim/plugged/lightline.vim/autoload/lightline/colorscheme/Tomorrow_Night.vim` (which ships with [lightline](https://github.com/itchyny/lightline.vim) so is only present after `PlugInstall`).
 Feel free to adjust or override these as needed!